Skip to content

 bash

-# Override S3 bucket
+# Override storage bucket for different environments

 Development vs Production